 Phenotypic expression may follow an additive model (allele values across all loci are summed) or be averaged over all alleles.

 Mutations are additive (i.e. their value is summed to the existing allelic value) and can be sampled from either a normal or uniform distribution.
 Initial allele values can be sampled from a normal or a uniform distribution.
+Alleles can take any value, but phenotypic traits are bounded to a reasonable range (e.g., emigration probability and the correlation parameter of the CRW are bounded between 0 and 1, mean dispersal distance is always positive, etc.)